MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 The following are the preference settings for configuring a deadline.
 These keys are CFPreferences-compatible, which means that they can be set by using enterprise management software for Mac, such as Jamf Pro.

 > [!NOTE]
-> A deadline can be set within the user level preference profile or the management configuration profile level.
-If a deadline is set at both levels, the management preference profile takes precedence.
+> A deadline can be set within the user configuration profile or the management configuration profile.
+Settings in the management configuration profile take precedence, because those settings are also written to the user configuration profile.

 ### Configure a deadline for a certain number of days after the update is detected